NCPP/ocgis/doc/api.rst

 Any temporal aggregation applied to a dataset should be consistent with the input data's temporal resolution.
 For example, aggregating by day, month, and year on daily input dataset is not a reasonable aggregation as the data selected for aggregation will have a sample size of one (i.e. one day per aggregation group).

  2. Seasonal Groups: A sequence of integer sequences.
 Element sequences must be mutually exclusive (i.e. no repeated integers).
+Representatative times for the climatology are chosen as the center month in a sequence (i.e. January in the sequence [12,1,2]).

 Month integers map as expected (1=January, 2=February, etc.).
 The example below constructs a single season composed of March, April, and May.
 Note the nested lists.